sofn-xyz/mailing/README.md

 - [ ] instructions for next.js integration
 - [ ] publish to npm
 - [ ] add video to readme
+- [ ] split into 2 packages so that preview server is not included

 ---